michaelhoarau/amazon-forecast-tutorial/README.md

 }
 ```

-5. Press [Next]
+5. Press **Next**

-6. If the following green bar is displayed, the Dataset is set correctly:
+6. If the following green bar is displayed, the dataset is set correctly:

 ![Forecast import successful](pictures/forecast_dataset_created.png)

-Next, click Import
+Next, click **Import**

-7. Enter an appropriate name in [Data set import name].
-[Time stamp format] must be a notation that matches the original data to be imported, but in this hands-on the original data and the default value are the same, so leave it as it is.
-Paste the newly created IAM Role ARN that you copied in [Custom IAM role ARN].
+7. Enter an appropriate name in **Data set import name**. **Time stamp format** must be a notation that matches the original data to be imported, but in this hands-on the original data and the default value are the same, so leave it as it is.
+Paste the newly created IAM Role ARN that you copied in **Custom IAM role ARN**.

 ![Forecast Target Dataset](pictures/forecast_import_target_dataset.png)

-8. Enter the source data for learning that you uploaded earlier in [Data location] in the following format, and click [Start Import]: `s3://<bucket name>/<file name>`
+8. Enter the source data for learning that you uploaded earlier in **Data location** in the following format, and click **Start Import**: `s3://<bucket name>/<file name>`
 (Please note that it is different from the URI that can be accessed from the outside).

 ![Forecast Start Import](pictures/forecast_start_import.png)